 Small cottages or sheds are available in the island that you can rent for Php 300.
 Overnight camping is allowed and you can set up your tents anywhere on the beach.
 Though, there is a small store in the island that sell snacks and soda, it is still advisable to prepare all your meals and snacks before heading to Badoc Island.

-- From Manila, ride a bus bound to Laoag City.
+From Manila, ride a bus bound to Laoag City.
 The fare is around Php 805 to 965.
 Travel time is approximately 10 to 12 hours.
 Partas and Florida bus offers direct route to Laoag.
 There terminals are located in Cubao or in Sampaloc, Manila.
+BOOK A TICKET ONLINE.

 WHERE TO STAY:

 Overnight camping is allowed in the island.
 Feel free to set up your camp anywhere on the beach.